WorkMarket Worker Native Mobile App

 Assignment details screen.
 Users are on usually on the go, they’re driving, they’re often at other jobs while they’re browsing work.
 The details hierarchy needs to be easier to extract from the assignment details than they currently are.

 Additionally, we added more delight with a new loading state.
-The below demonstrates that deliverables for engineers can be static files and gifs.
+The above demonstrates that deliverables for engineers can be static files as well as gifs for pacing and interaction.